mstoodle/omr/jb2/doc/CompileUnit.md

 SPDX-License-Identifier: EPL-2.0 OR Apache-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

-#  Compilation
+#  CompileUnit

-`Compilation``instances represent a temporal context associated with compiling some `CompileUnit`.
-For example, a compiler that compiles functions would create a CompileUnit for the process of compiling each function.
-Similarly, a compiler that compiles individual basic blocks would create a CompileUnit corresponding to the process of compiling each block.
-The Compilation will be associated with a specific Compiler and will capture the memory required to compile the CompileUnit.
-Some results may be stored on the `Compilation` object so that they can be communicated to the various steps used to compile the `CompileUnit`.

-A `Compilation` object is created when a `CompileUnit`'s compile process is initiated by a `Compiler`, and is freed when that compile process completes (along with any memory allocted during that process that isn't expressly designed to persist the compilation process).
+`CompileUnit``instances represent a body of code that can be compiled by a `Compiler`.
+A `CompileUnit` has a `Context` that captures what values are available to the `CompileUnit`, how many entry and exit points it has, etc.
+For example, a compiler designed to compile functions could define a `Function``object that subclasses `CompileUnit` that corresponds to each function in the target program that is to be compiled.
+The `Context` for such a `Function` object might have information about the parameters and their Types, the function return Type, etc. Similarly, a compiler that compiles basic blocks might define a `BasicBlock` subclass of `CompileUnit` that would correspond to each basic block in the target program that is to be compiled, and its `Context` object might hold different kinds of information (e.g. available local variables in an outer stack frame, or perhaps registers and details of the Values stored in them).